 What is Humanism?

 Humanism is the belief that we can live good lives without religious or superstitious beliefs.
 Humanists make sense of the world using reason, experience and shared human values.
 We seek to make the best of the one life we have by creating meaning and purpose for ourselves.
 We take responsibility for our actions and work with others for the common good.Humanism encompasses atheism and agnosticism but is an active and ethical philosophy far greater than these negative responses to religion.
-The 2001 Census showed that 18.3% of the local population identified themselves as non-religious and a further 8.4% did not specify.
+The 2011 Census showed a large increase in the number of people in our region stating explicitly that they had no religion (25% of the population).

 An Introduction to Humanism